 To meet the needs of active, older adults, Methodist Hospital offers a 50+ Health Connection program.
-This membership program allows members to enjoy the following services and benefits: free health education classes, screenings, and physician referrals as well as free insurance counseling including Medicare, Medicare Supplemental, and HMO information.
-In Fiscal Year 2014, there were approximately 5,000 active members of 50+ Health Connection, ranging in age from fifty to ninety years.
+This membership program allows members to enjoy the following services and benefits: free health education classes, screenings, and physician referrals.
+In Fiscal Year 2015, there were approximately 3,500 active members of 50+ Health Connection, ranging in age from fifty to ninety years.
 Of note, to maximize Senior Services resources, volunteers in the department actively manage the member database, eliminating names of those who have moved out of the area or area or are no longer living independently in their homes.

-In Fiscal Year 2014, Methodist Hospital, in collaboration with the Arcadia Community Center hosted nine events, with physicians and other health care professionals lecturing on a variety of topics, including healthy eating and heart disease.
-In Fiscal Year 2014, attendance at these programs totaled more than 600 persons.
-In advance of these events, Methodist Hospital Senior Services mailed Save the Date reminder cards, announcing upcoming events, including dates and times, locations, and program descriptions.
+In Fiscal Year 2015, Methodist Hospital, in collaboration with the Arcadia Community Center hosted eight events, with physicians and other health care professionals addressing a variety of topics, including healthy eating/cooking demonstration, fall prevention, hip replacement, colorectal health, and heart disease and stroke.
+In Fiscal Year 2015, attendance at these programs totalled approximately 500 persons.
+In advance of these events, Methodist Hospital Senior Services mailed Save the Date reminder cards, announcing upcoming events, including dates and times, locations, and program descriptions and posted information on Methodist Hospital's website "Calendar of Events."